codeGROOVE-dev/advrider-notifier/README.md

 Subscribe to any ADVRider thread and get emails when new posts appear.

-**Respectful polling:** Adaptive intervals from 5 minutes (active threads) to 4 hours (quiet threads) using exponential backoff.
+**Respectful polling:** Adaptive intervals from 5 minutes (active threads) to 4 hours (quiet threads) using exponential backoff: `5min × 2^(hours_since_post / 3)`.
 Each thread is scraped once per cycle regardless of subscriber count, minimizing server load.

 **User limits:** Maximum 20 threads per email address.
 Notifications batch up to 10 posts to prevent spam.